ryanmorr/is-at-rule-supported/README.md

 # isAtRuleSupported

 Feature test support for CSS at-rules in JavaScript by checking for the existance of the corresponding type constant of the `CSSRule` interface.
-Please refer to the [blog post](http://www.ryanmorr.com/feature-testing-css-at-rules/) to read more, or see a working example on [CodePen](http://codepen.io/ryanmorr/pen/XJMYOG).
+Please refer to the [blog post](http://www.ryanmorr.com/feature-testing-css-at-rules/) to read more, or see a [working example](http://codepen.io/ryanmorr/full/XJMYOG/).

 ## Usage